jamiebeach/Engineering-Learning-2022/log.md

+### 2022-05-17
+- Been continuing through Nick Coyler's course on Udemy.
+Slower than I want.
+- The network part is a big part of azure architecture.
+As expected, I guess.
+NSGs, firewalls, appliances at different layers.
+- Fortunately a lot of this is also covered in the 104 exam, but 305 definitely goes way more granular, it seems.
+Haven't done any practice questions, so I don't actually know yet, but expecting some pretty detailed questions.
+- In parallel, I've been working on my first Azure tutorial video - deploying an app to an app service that utilizes an azure cognitive service and using github actions for ci\cd.
+Will see how that goes ;)
+- Targeting end of July for Azure exam, but based on others, will likely go longer.
+Still about 50% of the course material left to go through and then multiple weeks of practice questions no doubt.

 ### 2022-05-11
 - Been working my way through Nick Coyler's AZ-304 AZ-305 Azure Architect Design Certification Prep course on Udemy.
 Really great. https://www.udemy.com/course/microsoft-az-301-certification-azure-architect-design/
 - But it's a long one!